Cultural legacy of the Titanic: 100th anniversary commemoration

-The SeaCity Museum in Southampton, Hampshire opened on 10 April 2012, the date when RMS Titanic made her maiden voyage out of Southampton.
+The SeaCity Museum in Southampton, Hampshire opened on 10 April 2012, the date when the Titanic made her maiden voyage out of Southampton.
 It was designed to show Southampton's 2,000 years of sea history, as well as commemorate the 549 city residents who sunk with the Titanic.

 To mark the 100th anniversary of the sinking, the BBC World Service broadcast on 10 April 2012 a radio documentary in the "Discovery" series, entitled Titanic—In Her Own Words.
 The programme was conceived and created by Susanne Weber and was narrated by Sean Coughlan who had previously written a book on the Titanic radio messages.
 The programme used voice synthesis to re-create "the strange, twitter-like, mechanical brevity of the original Morse code messages..." transmitted by Titanic and neighbouring ships.
 The messages often included the fashionable slang expressions of the time such as "old man".
 The BBC noted: "All such messages were recorded at the time in copper plate handwriting, and were now scattered across the world in different collections, but together formed a unique archive".
 On 14 April BBC Radio 2 aired a three-hour minute-by-minute account of the disaster to coincide with the time it happened.

 Besides commemorations on land, two ships participated in memorial services at the spot where Titanic sank.
 Azamara Journey left New York on 10 April, with passengers interested in the Titanic story, many dressed in period attire.
 A stop was made at Halifax to visit the graves of 121 victims.
 A second ship, MV Balmoral, operated by Fred Olsen Cruise Lines, set sail from Southampton with 1,309 passengers on 8 April to follow the original route of Titanic.
 Onboard memorial services were held on 15 April 2012 over the place where Titanic rests, 640 km off the coast of Newfoundland.
 Addressing the assemblage, retired Cunard Commodore Ron Warwick said:

 At exactly 2:20 am, the moment when the great ship foundered, the Balmoral's whistle gave a sustained blast.
 As a White Star Line burgee flew from the ship's fantail, three wreaths of remembrance were lowered to the ocean's surface and the crowd sang Eternal Father, Strong to Save with great emotion.

 Postage stamps have been issued to mark the centennial: Canada Post issued a series of five designs, Britain's Royal Mail issued a set of ten, Gibraltar created five stamps, Isle of Man, six. and the Republic of Ireland's post office, An Post, issued four commemorative stamps The Canadian Mint produced a $10 silver commemorative coin, and two coloured collector coins (25¢ and 50¢) and the British Mint two £5 coins.